Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 Now we can write our markdown, let's give the user the ability to save what they've written.

-In the `App.svelte` file, import the [https://www.electronjs.org/docs/api/ipc-renderer](ipcRenderer) which will allow us to both listen for messages from Electron as well as send messages to Electron:
+In the `App.svelte` file, import the [ipcRenderer](https://www.electronjs.org/docs/api/ipc-renderer) which will allow us to both listen for messages from Electron as well as send messages to Electron:

 ```javascript
 const { ipcRenderer } = require("electron");
 ```

-Inside the same script tag, let's use the `ipcRenderer` to listen for a "savefile" message (the message name can be anything you want), we will eventually send this message from Electron when the user clicks a menu item or uses CTRL + S.
+Inside the same script tag, let's use the `ipcRenderer` to listen for a `"savefile"` message (the message name can be anything you want), we will eventually send this message from Electron when the user clicks a menu item or uses CTRL + S.

 ```javascript
 ipcRenderer.on("savefile", () => {

 });
 ```
-Inside of this function, we want to first check if there is an activeFilePath and if there is, we want to send a message to Electron telling it to save the current file contents to the activeFilePath and if there isn't, we want to send a message telling Electron to ask the user where the file should be saved.
+Inside of this function, we want to first check if there is an activeFilePath and if there is, we want to send a message to Electron telling it to save the content inside of the markdown variable to the file at the activeFilePath and if there isn't, we want to send a message telling Electron to ask the user where the file should be saved.

 This looks like the following: